• Menu

 Maintaining Proper Cleanliness and Hygiene

-Keeping your indoor vertical garden clean and tidy is crucial in preventing pest infestations.
-Regularly remove dead leaves, debris, and any spilled soil, as these can attract pests and provide breeding grounds for them.
+Keeping your indoor vertical garden clean and tidy prevents pest infestations.
+Regularly remove dead leaves, debris, and spilled soil, which can attract pests and provide breeding grounds.
 Additionally, sanitize your gardening tools and containers before using them to avoid introducing pests or diseases into your garden.
-By maintaining a clean and organized garden space, you can minimize the chances of pests finding a suitable habitat to thrive.
+Maintaining a clean and organized garden space can minimize the chances of pests finding a suitable habitat to thrive.

 Introducing Beneficial Insects to Your Garden